kiernanmcgowan/clearbit-cli/README.md

 CLEARBIT_KEY=sk_magic
 ```

-And call clearbit's like so:
+And call clearbit's api like so:

 ```
 clearbit-cli company <domain>